seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 what: what have I brought you to do?

 **CRESSIDA**
-Come, come, beshrew your heart! you’ll ne’er be good,
+Come, come, beshrew your heart! you'll ne'er be good,
 Nor suffer others.

 **PANDARUS**